 Both levies are used for operating costs for the district, including materials, supplies, salaries, benefits, programs, classes, and more.

-The substitute levy is different from a typical operating levy because it allows the district to capture new revenue from future growth in our district from new residential or business development.
-That means that as new residents and companies move into the district and build, they'll help fund the costs of educating kids in our community.
+The substitute levy is different from a typical operating levy because it allows the district to capture new revenue from future growth in the district from new residential or business development.
+This means that as new residents and companies move into the district, they will help fund the costs of educating kids in our community.